 Series EE Bonds

 They are the most popular among the two types of savings bonds.
 They mature after 20 years and are priced at a fixed interest rate.
 As per the promise of the United States Government, the value of these bonds gets doubled in 20 years.
 Series EE bonds are exempt from state and local taxes.
-However, these bonds are subject to Federal Income tax.
+However, these bonds are subject to Federal Income tax so keep that in mind when you’re preparing everything necessary to calculate your tax refund.

 Series | Bonds